opensearch-project/data-prepper/docs/readme/overview.md

         path: path/to/output-2-file
 ```

 The above configuration uses the Pipeline Connectors. `input-pipeline` is configured with `output-pipeline-1` and `output-pipeline-2` as sink.
-With the help of pipeline connectors we can read onec from the input file and write upper case values to `output-1-file` and lower case values to `output-2-file`.
+With the help of pipeline connectors we can read once from the input file and write upper case values to `output-1-file` and lower case values to `output-2-file`.